-I am a native of West Columbia, SC, and a product of Lexington School District Two schools.
-I was an honor graduate from Airport High School in 1988.
+I am a native of West Columbia, SC, and I am a product of Lexington School District Two schools.
 I stayed local for college, graduating from Columbia College’s Honors Program in 1992 with a degree in Speech Correction.
 I finished my MSP (Master of Speech Pathology) degree in 1996 and my PhD in Communication Sciences and Disorders in 2004, both from the University of South Carolina.

 I started my career in 1992 in Sumter, SC, as a speech therapist traveling between multiple locations, serving students ages 3-21.

-Fun Fact: At the first school I ever served, my “room” was a converted horse trailer in a field behind the school that was infested with yellow jackets!
+Fun Fact: In 1992, at the first school I ever served, my “room” was a converted horse trailer in a field behind the school and that trailer was infested with yellow jackets!

 Fun Fact: My husband and I were engaged after knowing each other only three weeks!